 IPH8XY4 INDUSTRIAL DESIGN PRACTICE 4

 TERMS OF PRESENTATION Year-module

 CREDITS 50

 NQF LEVEL 8

 ASSESSMENT Continuous assessment.
 (100) A combination of assessment methods and instruments are used to collect assessment evidence.

 PURPOSE The purpose of this module is to enable students to make informed decisions when choosing and adopting theoretical frameworks and research methods, when planning and undertaking their own design research.
 They will also be provided with, research skills and theory for developing an informed, critical-minded, and reflexive approach to the practice of industrial design.

 OUTCOMES At the end of this module you should be able to: Demonstrate competence in developing and arguing your own ideas, theses and criticisms of design and society.
 Assimilate and make reference to the ideas of a wide variety of theorists when arguing your own ideas about design.
 Demonstrate an informed awareness of the major issues that designers must confront as responsible members of society.
 Convincingly articulate your own views both orally and in text form.
 Write essays which conform to the university's academic writing protocols.
 Correctly format and purposively craft a research essay.
 Demonstrate an understanding of applicable research methods.
-Plan a research project.
-Write a research proposal.
+Plan a research proposal.
 Correctly format and purposively craft a research proposal.
-Complete a mini dissertation under supervision based on theory related to the major design project required for the module Industrial Design Practice 4.
-For the major design project: work under supervision on a self-defined project.
+Complete a mini dissertation under supervision based on theory related to the major design project. work under supervision on a self-defined project.

-IRH8XY4 INDUSTRIAL DESIGN THEORY AND RESEARCH 4

-TERMS OF PRESENTATION Year-module
+IRH8XY4 INDUSTRIAL DESIGN THEORY AND RESEARCH 4 TERMS OF PRESENTATION Year-module CREDITS 50 NQF LEVEL 8 ASSESSMENT Continuous assessment.

-CREDITS 50

-NQF LEVEL 8 ASSESSMENT Continuous assessment.
 (100) A combination of assessment methods and instruments are used to collect assessment evidence.
 PURPOSE The purpose of this module is to provide students with, research skills and theoretical framework for developing an informed, critical-minded, and reflexive approach to the practice of industrial design.
 OUTCOMES At the end of this module you should be able to: Demonstrate competence in developing and arguing your own ideas, theses and criticisms of design and society.
 Assimilate and make reference to the ideas of a wide variety of theorists when arguing your own ideas about design.
 Demonstrate an informed awareness of the major issues that designers must confront as responsible members of society.
 Convincingly articulate your own views both orally and in text form.
 Write essays which conform to the university's academic writing protocols.
 Complete a mini dissertation under supervision based on theory related to the major design project required for the module Industrial Design Practice 4.
 Correctly format and purposively craft a research essay.

 PPH8XY4 INDUSTRIAL DESIGN PROFESSIONAL PRACTICE 4 TERMS OF PRESENTATION Year-module CREDITS 20 NQF LEVEL 8 ASSESSMENT Continuous assessment.
 (100) A combination of assessment methods and instruments are used to collect assessment evidence.
 PURPOSE The purpose of this module is to equip students with the knowledge and skills to be both a successful employer and employee.
 The module is designed to provide an insight and understanding into the world of business and work.
-OUTCOMES At the end of this module you should be able to:
+OUTCOMES At the end of this module you should be able to: Use professional communication skills to manage employees, clients and yourself.
+Understand, explain and apply the requirements for identifying and developing a market using a marketing strategy and plan.
+Understand, explain and apply the general skills of entrepreneurship to identify and develop a business idea into a formal business proposal ready for start-up.
+Develop a feasible business plan for the major project required for the module Industrial Design Practice.